JackWalpole/splitwavepy/docs/tutorial.rst

 Synthetic data
 ---------------------

-By default, if no data is provided, SplitWavePy will make some synthetic data.
+By default, if no data are provided, SplitWavePy will make some synthetic data.
 Data is stored in a *Pair* object.
-I will use a synthetic to demonstrate the basic features of the code.
-Jump to :ref:`realdata`.
+I will use synthetic data to demonstrate the basic features of the code.

 .. .. autoclass:: splitwavepy.core.pair.Pair

 .. nbplot::
 	:include-source:

-	data = sw.Pair(fast=30, lag=1.4, noise=0.02, pol=-15.8, delta=0.05)
+	data = sw.Pair( split=( 30, 1.4), noise=0.03, pol=-15.8, delta=0.05)
 	data.plot()

 You specify the *fast* direction, *lag* time, *noise*, and source *pol* -arisation as shown above.
 Order is not important.